 “Monsters are the patron saint of imperfection.” - Guillermo Del Toro

 Isabella Von Ghoul (she/her) is the nom de plume of Isabella L. Price, a writer, artist, performer, creative, activist, curator, and designer.
-She has worked on CUT’s “100 Years of Beauty” series, produced a horror film burlesque live show called “Nocturnal Emissions”, and directed a virtual national run of Mae West’s play SEX in 2020.
-Previously she worked with Langston Seattle, as the Film Programs Manager curating their Fade to Black series, focused on Black filmmakers and the Black image in media, and as the Seattle Black Film Festival Program Manager.
-Currently, she curates the film series Reel Black, a monthly film program dedicated to screening Black excellence, at SIFF cinemas.
+She has worked on CUT’s “100 Years of Beauty” series, produced a horror film burlesque live show called “Nocturnal Emissions”, and directed a virtual national run of Mae West’s play "SEX" in 2020.
+Previously, she worked with Langston Seattle, as the Film Programs Manager, curating their "Fade to Black" series, focused on Black filmmakers and the Black image in media, and as the Seattle Black Film Festival Program Manager.
+She has been working as a professional costume designer in film and theater for 10 years.

 “Monsters are Real, Ghosts are real too.
 They live inside of us, and sometimes, they win” - Stephen King